martinjohndyer/FAIR_Code_design/episodes/Principles.md

 #### Introduction

-The DRY Principle states: **“Don’t Repeat Yourself.”** It encourages you to minimize duplication by centralizing similar code patterns.
+The DRY Principle states: **“Don’t Repeat Yourself.”** It encourages you to minimize duplication by refactoring similar code patterns.
 This leads to more readable, maintainable, and scalable code.

 Why DRY is it important: